 The analytical approach is the first of the two paths.
 This path takes willpower, courage, and persistence.
 It will make you confront beliefs, prejudices, and fears.
 So this makes it an excellent group exercise.
 It will identify the roadblocks holding the group back from becoming a team.
 This process will help areas of individual and group self-development.

 There are four levels or degrees in this analytical framework.
 It is essential to realize that there is resistance at each level.
 This process surprises some people.
 It shows them where they hold bias and prejudice.
-If you want to know how to find oneness, then this path is a must.
+If you want to find oneness, then this path is a must.

 When we engage in this kind of work, it can bring up some powerful emotions.
 Because of this, we recommend using emotional checks to minimize your discomfort and speed your progress.